leimbernon/rust_genetic_algorithms/README.md

 ### Creation of the gene and genotype structure

 Use the traits.
-`use use genetic_algorithms::{ga::{GaConfiguration, ProblemSolving, run}, operations::{Selection, Crossover, Mutation, Survivor}, population::Population, traits::GenotypeT};`
+`use genetic_algorithms::{ga::run, operations::{Selection, Crossover, Mutation, Survivor}, population::Population, traits::GenotypeT, configuration::{GaConfiguration, ProblemSolving, LimitConfiguration}};`

 Define the gene structure.